fluca1978/fluca1978.github.io/about.md

 * **Wireshark** (even when it was named *Ethereal*) and **tcpdump**, because your network does not always do what you think.
 Thanks God then came **netflow**;
 * a lot of Unix daemons including *dhcp*, *sendmail*, *postfix*, *cups* and a lot of stuff like that to make your network appearing serious;
-* **Zyxel** appliances including routers, wi-fi spot, firewall, modem and alike;
+* **Zyxel** appliances including routers, wi-fi spots, firewalls, modems and alike;

 Last but not least, I believe I'm *one out of few people* knowking the **Dataflex 3.1d** ecosystem, or ehm, I would not call an ecosystem, so let's say I've spent around 10 years developing on such ancient platform.
+If you have such a system, chances are I can help you get out your data in a more portable way!

 Feel free to search for **`fluca1978`** on the forums, mailing lists, IRC channles to validate the above.